bccomputerscience/COMPB10/homework/homework1.md

 9. What is the course description?

 10. When is the last day to withdrawal from this course without a 'W'?

+11. What are your expectations for this course?